 Formed in the year 2013, the society serves home to theatre enthusiasts and people who wish to be the change they want to see.
 It strives to flourish the creativity, and thought process of individuals and helps in providing a platform for self-expression.
 It believes that hard work and discipline are the foundation of true success, by pursuing which it takes up different ideas, emotions, and social issues to a wide range of audiences every year through various forms of theatre, namely, Street Play (Nukkad Natak), Stage Play and Mime.

-The heart of Delhi University Theatre Circuit, Nukkad Natak, is an art know for its aim to bring change, awareness, and revolution in the society.
+The heart of Delhi University Theatre Circuit, Nukkad Natak, is an art known for its aim to bring change, awareness, and revolution in the society.
 With 'Bandi' (2011-12) and 'Haq hai' (2013-14) as the initial street productions, humble beginnings were given to the society, followed by 'Kar-maa' (2014-15), which was widely appreciated among its audience for its heart touching appeal.
 Over the years the society has created many such heart touching and perception changing plays, the recent ones being 'Take 2' (2018-19) on the sensitive issue of suicide and 'To be Aired' (2019-20) on the topic of air pollution.

 In the year 2017, the society stepped in the world of stage plays with its first production: 'The Last Redemption' (2017-18), and then immortalised itself into the hearts of audience and judges with 'Nonsense' (2018-19) and 'Aur Batao, Kya Haal Hai?'
 (2019-20) by winning several competitions.

-In addition to street and stage play, the society stands as one of the few colleges in Delhi University that still retains the old world art of mime theatre.
-Adding to that the annual mime productions of the society- 'The Forgotten Essence' (2017-18) and 'The Comeback' (2018-19) won the FIRST POSITION at Mood Indigo, The Annual cultural fest of IIT Bombay (Asia's largest college cultural festival) for two consecutive years.
-The society has received many accolades for participating and winning multiple competitions across various colleges of University of Delhi, AIIMS, IIT Kanpur, IIT Delhi, NSD, IIT Bombay and any more.
+In addition to street and stage play, the society stands as one of the few colleges’ societies in Delhi University that still retains the old world art of mime theatre.
+Adding to that, the annual mime productions of the society- 'The Forgotten Essence' (2017-18) and 'The Comeback' (2018-19) won the FIRST POSITION at Mood Indigo, The Annual cultural fest of IIT Bombay (Asia's largest college cultural festival) for two consecutive years.
+The society has received many accolades for participating and winning multiple competitions across various colleges of University of Delhi, AIIMS, IIT Kanpur, IIT Delhi, NSD, IIT Bombay and many more.
 It created history by securing the FIRST positions at Mood Indigo (IIT Bombay) twice in both street play Kar-maa (2014-15) & Khilwad (2016-17)) and mime category.
 Apart from the Annual productions, no opportunity is left untouched by Shades to educate the audience.
 This includes working in collaboration with the National School of Drama to raise awareness on Cleanliness; collaborating with Delhi Police to spread awareness on Drug Abuse; performing at Auto Expo 2020, one of the best platforms to educate people regarding road safety.
 True to the spirit of theatre, Shades deeply believes in every issue it decides to bring to the periphery, every story it reveals on the stage and is intent on living every moment of every performance.